SDS 930: Description

 Towards the end of the SDS 930's market lifetime a real-time monitor system was introduced, which included a FORTRAN IV compiler.
 Neither the operating system nor the compiler were used heavily by customers.
 Many organizations modified and enhanced the 930's hardware.
 Project Genie at the University of California, Berkeley, added hardware to permit time-sharing with the Berkeley Timesharing System.
 These changes later formed the basis for the SDS 940.

 Other operating systems were also written for the machine by customers, including Arachnid (Spider) at the University of Texas at Austin.

 SDS 930s could be found at most of the major US government labs at the time, including Los Alamos Scientific Laboratory.
 Early flight simulators used the SDS 930, because of its hardware integer multiply and divide capability and its real-time data acquisition and control peripheral modules.
 The machines are particularly well suited to this and other kinds of data acquisition and real-time analysis, as well as to serving as a digital control system for analog-hybrid systems.

-The Surface Ship ASW Attack Trainer (Device 14A2A) used a SDS 930 computer and was designed to train the ASW attack team of a US Navy destroyer in submarine warfare by providing realistic simulations ashore with cost savings in operating time and expense at sea.
+The Surface Ship ASW Attack Trainer (Device 14A2A) used a SDS 930 computer and was designed to train the ASW attack team of a US Navy destroyer by providing realistic simulations ashore with cost savings in operating time and expense at sea.

 By 1974 estimates, there were about 200 SDS-930/940/945 computers still installed.